Wild Rice Insurance Program

 * Imperial units are for example purposes only.
 Coverage is offered in kilograms per acre.

 Paying the Premium

 Your premium is due as soon as you receive your Statement of Insurance.
-However, your 2022 premium is interest-free until September 30, 2022.
+Your 2023 premium is interest-free until September 30, 2023.
 Interest will start to accrue October 1.
 If the account is paid by October 31, no interest will be charged.
 After October 31, interest will be charged at the beginning of each month until the account is paid in full.
-The interest rate is Royal Bank prime plus two per cent, adjusted quarterly.
-Any contract with premiums not paid or not having payment arrangements made by the March 31, 2023, deadline will not be eligible for coverage in 2023.

 Claims will be automatically calculated once harvest is complete.
 You do not need to contact SCIC to register a claim.
 Payments are based on the total production of wild rice in each region.
 If you are eligible for a claim, and there is premium owing, premium will be deducted from claim amounts.
 If you want to defer your claim, that selection must chosen when completing your endorsement form.
 If you requested a deferral, the cheque will be issued on that date.